microsoft/qsharp-language/Specifications/QIR/Data-Types.md

 copy of an existing array to be created.
 In QIR, this is implemented by creating a new copy of the existing array and then modifying the newly-created array in place.
-In some cases, if the source-language compiler knows that the existing array is not used after the creation of the modified copy, it is possible to avoid the copy and modify the existing array as long as there are known to be no other references to the array.
+If the existing array is not used after the creation of the modified copy, it is possible to avoid the copy and modify the existing array in place instead.

-There are two special operations on arrays:
+To achieve such a behavior, the language specific compiler should ensure that the alias count for arrays accurately reflects their use in the source language, and rely on the runtime function for copying to omit the copy when the alias count is 0.

+In addition to creating modified copies of arrays, there are two other ways of constructing new arrays that permit for similar optimizations; array slicing and array projections.

 - An array *slice* is specified by providing a dimension to slice on and a `%Range` to slice with.
-The resulting array has the same number of dimensions as the original array, but only those elements in the sliced dimension whose original indexes were part of the resolution of the `%Range`.
+The resulting array has the same number of dimensions as the original array, but only those elements in the sliced dimension whose original indices were part of the resolution of the `%Range`.
 Those elements get new indices in the resulting array based on their appearance order in the `%Range`.
 In particular, if the step of the `%Range` is negative, the elements in the sliced dimension will be in the reverse order than they were in the original array.
 If the `%Range` is empty, the resulting array will be empty.
+  Array slices can be created using the `__quantum__rt__array_slice_1d` or `__quantum__rt__array_slice` runtime functions.
 - An array *projection* is specified by providing a dimension to project on and an `i64` index value to project to.
 The resulting array has one fewer dimension than the original array, and is the segment of the original array with the projected dimension fixed to the given index value.
 Projection is the array access analog to partial application;
   effectively it creates a new array that has the same elements as the original array, but one of the indices is fixed at a constant value.

-Both slicing and projecting are implemented by creating a new `%Array*` that represents the resulting array as described above.
-Runtime library implementations may optimize by initially sharing data between the slice or projection and the original array and working with the source-language compiler to implement a copy-on-write strategy to minimize data copying.
-In particular, the source-language compiler should not assume that the result of a slice or projection operation is safe to write unless it can prove that the original array is no longer accessible.
+  Array projections can be created using the `__quantum__rt__array_project` runtime function.

-In all cases, attempting to access an index or dimension outside the bounds of an array should cause an immediate runtime failure.
+Attempting to access an index or dimension outside the bounds of an array should cause an immediate runtime failure.
 This applies to slicing and projection operations as well as to element access.
 When validating indices for slicing, only indices that are actually part of the